bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 console.log(/\[0-9\]/.test("in 1992"));

-[](#p_i0WYLVUede)Within square brackets, a hyphen (`-`) between two characters can be used to indicate a range of characters, where the ordering is determined by the character’s Unicode number.
+[](#p_i0WYLVUede)Within square brackets, a hyphen (`-`) between two characters can be used to indicate a range of characters, where the ordering is determined by the character's Unicode number.
 Characters 0 to 9 sit right next to each other in this ordering (codes 48 to 57), so `[0-9]` covers all of them and matches any digit.

 [](#p_1qtYlDfA/1)A number of common character groups have their own built-in shortcuts.
 Digits are one of them: `\d` means the same thing as `[0-9]`.